The twist for electrical networks and the inverse problem: Introduction

-The generalized Temperley's bijection of Kenyon, Propp and Wilson \cite{KPW} associates to each electrical network $(G,c)$ a weighted bipartite graph $(G_+,[\wt_+])$, giving an embedding $j_G^+:\mathcal R_G \hookrightarrow \mathcal X_{G_+}$.
+The generalized Temperley's bijection of Kenyon, Propp and Wilson \cite{KPW} associates to each electrical network $(G,c)$ a weighted bipartite graph $(G_+,[\wt_+])$, giving an embedding $j_G^+:\mathcal R_G \hookrightarrow \mathcal X_{G_+}$. {The graph $G_+$ has $2n$ boundary vertices and $\#W -\# B =n+1$}.
 Lam \cite{Lam} studied the composition $\Meas_{G_+} \circ j_G^+ : \mathcal R_G \ra \Grpos$ and showed that the image of $\mathcal R_G$ is a linear slice of $\Grpos$, which was subsequently identified with a positive Lagrangian Grassmannian $\IGpos$ of points in $\Grpos$ that are isotropic for a degenerate skew-symmetric bilinear form $\Omega$ in \cite{BGKT, CGS} (see also \cite{LP1}). \cite[Theorem 1.8]{CGS} explicitly identifies the space of response matrices with $\IGpos$.
 Therefore, in principle, the inverse problem for electrical networks can be solved using the inverse boundary measurement.
 However, in practice, the result of inverting the boundary measurement yields a weight on $G_+$ to which one has to apply a complicated gauge transformation to obtain the conductances.
+The main goal of the paper is to construct a twist map directly for electrical networks without embedding into weighted bipartite graphs.